UltraEngine/Documentation/CPP/Window_MoveMouse.md

 # Window::SetMousePosition

-This method moves the mouse pointer to the specified window coordinates.
+This method moves the mouse pointer to the specified window coordinate.

 ## Syntax